rauhs/klang/README.md

 A solution is to keep the maximum number of renderer that act on a field of the log message to one.

+This can be achieved by de-normalizing the renderers and attach fewer but more powerful renderers to the log messages.
+You can always just attach exactly once rather complicated renderer instead of multiple small ones.

 ## Listening for logs
 Every log is pushed on a `mult` channel (see core.async docs) which you can tap into.
 The channel is in `:log-pub-ch` of the `db` atom.